-Common mistakes made in the Gym, from an HGH perspective
+Common Mistakes Made in the Gym, From an HGH Perspective

 Let’s face facts: in today’s fast-paced society, your time is precious.
 In fact, quite often the main difference between success and failure is effective time management.
 To put it bluntly, every activity you do needs to be done as expeditiously as possible.
 This includes your time spent working out.

-Being in top physical condition is so important to your success.
+Being in top physical condition is so crucial to your success.
 Achieving great bodybuilding results will skyrocket your energy levels, improve blood flow to your brain, enhance creativity and make you ready to overcome any and all obstacles in your path to success and attaining your goals.

-Whether you are on a hormone replacement therapy program or not, you must make body building a part of your life, by body building we mean focusing on developing your muscles, working on increasing your stamina through cardiovascular exercise and making diet science a serious focus in your life so you can lose fat and eat foods that are healthy and nutrient dense.
+Whether you are on a hormone replacement therapy program or not, you must make bodybuilding a part of your life.
+By bodybuilding we mean focusing on developing your muscles, working on increasing your stamina through cardiovascular exercise and making diet science a serious focus in your life so you can lose fat and eat foods that are healthy and nutrient dense.

 Therefore, it is vitally important to use your time in the gym correctly, to both obtain maximum benefit from your training and prevent injury.
 This means avoiding the common pitfalls that many people fall into.
 Here is a list of mistakes to be aware of:

 - Working out too long.
 At first, this may seem counter-intuitive.
 After all, is it possible to have too much of a good thing?
 YES!
 Long, extended sessions in the gym will tax your nervous system, as well as your muscles.
 The result is a flood of cortisol (The “stress hormone”) flooding your body.
-Rather than building muscle and strength, excess cortisol will have a catabolic (breakdown) effect…exactly what’s not needed.
+Rather than building muscle and strength, excess cortisol will have a catabolic (breakdown) effect… precisely what’s not needed.
 As a rule, long workouts lasting more than one hour tend to be counter-productive.

 - Not working out long enough.
 This too can be a problem.
 Training for 15 minutes a few times a week, while better than nothing, will not deliver the results you are looking for.
 The right program will strike a balance between too little and too much.
 As a rule, 45 minutes to an hour will be just about right.

 - Using too much weight.
-Proper form is important in any type of resistance/strength-building training, especially weight-lifting.
+Proper form is essential in any type of resistance/strength-building training, especially weight-lifting.
 It may look cool to handle monstrous poundage, but if your form is sloppy, you will be risking injury, as well as being used as an example of how not to train.
-In most gyms, there’s always “that guy” that yells, screams, and cheats in a futile effort to impress.
+In most gyms, there’s always “that guy” that yells, screams and cheats in a futile effort to impress.
 Don’t be that guy.
 Stick with proper form.

 - Using too little weight.
 Again, what you need is the correct balance.
-You won’t see increases in your muscular size, shape and strength by tossing around 3 pound, plastic dumbbells.
+You won’t see increases in your muscular size, shape, and strength by tossing around 3 pound, plastic dumbbells.
 Don’t be afraid to challenge yourself by adding weight to your routine, provided your form stays correct.

 - Not staying hydrated.
 There are many energy boosts being promoted, and while sports drinks do have an occasional role, good old fashioned water should be your go-to beverage while working out.
 Dehydration has serious consequences, so don’t let it happen to you.
 Also, consider this: muscles are 70-80% water.
 Enough said.